gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/daemons.rst

 A custom escape sequence is a special escape sequence that performs a user-defined action.
-In contradistinction to a standard escape sequence, such as those that position the cursor or change the current color, a custom escape sequence is propritary to iTerm2.
+In contradistinction to a standard escape sequence, such as those that position the cursor or change the current color, a custom escape sequence is proprietary to iTerm2.
 When one is received, iTerm2 sends a notification to any script that has subscribed to custom escape sequence notifications.
 The `iterm2` python module invokes the script's registered callback, which in this case is `on_custom_esc`.